martinrue/deploy.sh/readme.md

 ```

 ### Limitations
-Nginx version 1.8+ is assumed, which means the `config_nginx_path` defaults to `/etc/nginx/conf.d` and your nginx config file must end with `.conf`.
+1. Nginx version 1.8+ is assumed, which means the `config_nginx_path` defaults to `/etc/nginx/conf.d` and your nginx config file must end with `.conf`.
 If you're deploying to an older version of nginx, you'll have to modify the script to use `sites-enabled`.

+2. The machine must be using the systemd init system.